JonWeilerPMI/pmisite/_posts/Training/2015-11-11-handgun-that-fits.md

 What our instructors also see is how sometimes the handgun does not properly fit the shooter.
 A firearm too big or too small creates an improper fit and can result in poor recoil management and overall reduced control of the firearm.
-The end result of a poor fitting handgun is it result in severely diminished accuracy.
-The consequences of a poor fit in a life defending moment can be massive.
+The end result of a poor fitting handgun is it results in severely diminished accuracy, and the consequences of that poor fit in a life defending moment can be massive.
 Our Whittington U instructors are trained to look for these issues and will guide the student on how to best correct it.

 ##The three most common issues we see resulting in a poor fit are as follows: